In this unit you will learn intervals, chords and strumming notations.

 The savvy player will learn to anticipate passages that require careful attention to the hands.
 The rest of the time, she just plays the varied sounds that need to be heard.
 Life is short. –Peter Yates

-The next exercise is transcribed for voice and two guitars.
-However, the play-along track contains only the Guitar 2 part.
-I included the vocal part in the score in case you aspire to perform this exquisite song with a singer and another guitarist!
+Pholoé is transcribed for voice and two guitars.
+The play-along track contains only the Guitar 2 part.
+However, the vocal part is included in the score in case you aspire to perform this exquisite song with a singer and another guitarist!

 Let’s Play Compositions